International spouses of the University of Helsinki employees are warmly invited to join the City of Helsinki's Spouse Program!

 UniBuddies are Finnish or international staff members of the University of Helsinki who volunteer to help international colleagues and their spouses to settle in.
 Meetings are informal, depending on the interests of you and your UniBuddy.

 We welcome the spouses of our newly arrived staff members to participate in selected events.
-You can join the orientation events of the University and explore Finnish work environments.
 The "Experiencing Finland" events, which shed light on Finnish culture and current issues for newcomers, welcome also spouses and children.
+In addition, you can join the orientation events of the University and explore Finnish work environments.
+Other community events might be open to family members as well.

 Finding employment in Finland requires an active approach from the spouse.
 It is good to notice that learning at least some Finnish or Swedish will help you to not only understand the culture and the everyday life better, but also to improve your employment prospects.

-A range of public services are available to support job searching, check for example the following to get started:
+A range of public services and other services free of charge are available to support job searching, check for example the following to get started:

 Explore SIMHE services in Finland